Canceled and postponed events

 Marble Springs State Historic Site, Knoxville: The Inaugural Statehood Day Craft Fair has been postponed.

-Knoxville Museum of Art temporarily closed: To support efforts to prevent the spread of coronavirus (COVID-19), the Knoxville Museum of Art will be closed to the public beginning Monday, March 16, and will remain closed until further notice.
+Knoxville Museum of Art temporarily closed: To support efforts to prevent the spread of coronavirus (COVID-19), the Knoxville Museum of Art closed to the public March 16, and will remain closed until further notice.
 All events and programs scheduled through April 1 have been canceled or postponed.
 Updates at www.knoxart.org and on the knoxart social media sites.

-Everett Senior Center closes for two weeks: In accordance with CDC recommendations, and to follow guidelines shared by the joint governments of Blount County, Everett Senior Center in Maryville will be closed March 17 through March 27.
-This includes ballroom dances and classes.
-After that date, a determination will be made on when the center is ready to open as usual.
-The two-week period will allow the staff to deep clean the entire facility and limit public interaction in an effort to reduce the risk of the spread of the virus in the community.

 Sequoyah Birthplace Museum in Vonore: The museum is closed until further notice.